 - Previous academic study through transfer credit from other regionally accredited college(s) or university(ies)

-- A grade of "C" or higher must have been earned
+- A grade of "C" or higher must have been earned for undergraduate credit, or a "B" or higher for graduate credit

 - Transfer credits must fit into the degree program you select